-1. Active Travel

-An increase in people walking and cycling by: 1.1.
+1. Active Travel An increase in people walking and cycling by: 1.1.
 Planning pedestrian and cycling routes which link education, employment and Clause 21.02-5 - Open Space residential areas with public transport and community spaces.
-Clause 21.05-1 Infrastructure Provision Clause 21.05-5 Pedestrian and bicycle network Clause 21.05-6 Community services and facilities 1.2.
+Clause 21.05-1 Infrastructure Provision community spaces.
+Clause 21.05-5 Pedestrian and bicycle network Clause 21.05-6 Community services and facilities 1.2.
 Building safe, accessible and enjoyable walking and cycling infrastructure.
 Clause 21.05-5 Pedestrian and bicycle network Clause 21.06-2 Community safety 1.3.
 Enhancing the amenity, safety and natural environment along active travel routes.
-Clause 21.05-5 Pedestrian and bicycle network

-2. Education

-An increase in participation in local education.
+Clause 21.05-5 Pedestrian and bicycle network 2.
+Education An increase in participation in local education.
 2.1.
 Planning for education and training facilities, which meet the diverse needs of a growing population.
 Clause 21.05-6 Community services and facilities recognises the need to establish higher education facilities in the growth corridor, but it does not address the need for a wider range of education and training facilities.

-3. Employment

-An increase in participation in local employmen t 3.1.
+3. Employment An increase in participation in local employment 3.1.
 Facilitating investment in the local economy that creates new job Clause 21.04-1 Employment opportunities.
-Clause 21.04-5 Tourism Clause 21.04-5 Extractive Industry
+Clause 21.04-5 Tourism Clause 21.04-5 Extractive Industry 3.2.

-An increase in participation in local employment t 3.2.
 Supporting innovation, diversification and resilience within the local economy.
 This is partially addressed via Clause 21.04-1 Employment, and Clause 21.04-3 Activity Centres.
 Clause 21.04-4 Industry identifies that that recognising that future industrial development will be increasingly linked to a range of knowledge based services, but the importance of innovation, diversification and resilience within the local economy is not explicitly recognised.
 The MSS needs to better acknowledge the importance of emerging technology and new types of employment into the future.

-4. Food

-An i An increase in access to affordable, nutritious food 4.1 Protecting and utilising fertile land as a source of fresh food for current and future generations Clause 21.04-2 Agriculture Clause 22.05 - Westernport Green Wedge Policy 4.2 Growing a vibrant local food economy which supports growers and enables people to access locally produced food.
+4. Food An increase in access to affordable, nutritious fo ood 4.1 Protecting and utilising fertile land as a source of fresh food for current and future generations Clause 21.04-2 Agriculture Clause 22.05 - Westernport Green Wedge Policy 4.2 Growing a vibrant local food economy which supports growers and enables people to access locally produced food.
 Clause 21.04-2 Agriculture recognises the growing demand for food, both domestically and internationally, and capitalising on opportunities to export fresh produce and processed food products.
 The importance of providing food locally should also be recognised.
 4.4 Reducing and diverting food waste from landfill and reusing water to grow food.
 Clause 21.02-8 Resource conservation recognises that conserving, reducing and effectively managing resources we use are essential to achieving ecologically sustainable development, and nominates a key issues as including reducing water consumption and improving water quality and reducing waste generation and minimising waste going to land fill.
 It does not specifically address food waste, however, and it is considered that this issue could be included in this clause.

-5. Housing
+5. Housing An increase in access to appropriate and aff ordable housing 5.1.
+Supporting and facilitating affordable and flexible housing which caters for different households and meets the needs of all people.
+Clause 21.03-1 Housing Clause 21.03-2 Urban Growth Area Clause 21.03-4 Rural Townships 5.2 Encouraging diversity in housing to meet the needs of existing and future residents across all life stages, including those with specific housing requirements Clause 21.03-1 Housing Clause 21.03-2 Urban Growth Area